nbadal/ktlint-intellij-plugin/ktlint-plugin/README.md

 * Add Ktlint ruleset 1.8.0
 * Allow to configure the Ktlint version in file `ktlint-plugin.properties` for synchronization with other ktlint integrations in the same project.
 [More information](https://github.com/nbadal/ktlint-intellij-plugin/issues/711)
-* Allow toReconfigure Ktlint when switching projects or changing `.editorconfig`
+* Reconfigure Ktlint when switching projects or changing `.editorconfig`

 # Requirements